GoogleCloudPlatform/dotnet-docs-samples/appengine/flexible/CloudSql/README.md

         If you don't have a machine with openssl installed, use [Google Cloud Shell](https://cloud.google.com/shell/docs/quickstart).

-    18. Copy the `client.pfx` file into this directory.
+    18. Replace the `client.pfx` file in this directory with the `client.pfx` you created.

 6. Edit [appsettings.json](appsettings.json).
 Update the connection string with your user, password, server ip address, etc.